apollographql/router/NEXT_CHANGELOG.md

 traffic_shaping:
   router: # Rules applied to requests from clients to the router
     rate_limit: # Accept a maximum of 10 requests per 5 secs from a given client.
 Excess requests must be rejected.
-      num: 10
+      capacity: 10
-      per: 5sec
+      interval: 5s
-    timeout: 50sec # If a request to the router takes more than 50secs then cancel the request (30 sec by default)
+    timeout: 50s # If a request to the router takes more than 50secs then cancel the request (30 sec by default)
   subgraphs: # Rules applied to requests from the router to individual subgraphs
     products:
       rate_limit: # Accept a maximum of 10 requests per 5 secs from the router.
 Excess requests must be rejected.
-        num: 10
+        capacity: 10
-        per: 5sec
+        interval: 5s
-      timeout: 50sec # If a request to the subgraph 'products' takes more than 50secs then cancel the request (30 sec by default)
+      timeout: 50s # If a request to the subgraph 'products' takes more than 50secs then cancel the request (30 sec by default)
 ```

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/1347